audioxide/data/data/posts/20160103-articles-our-top-10-tracks-of-2015.md

 title: Our 10 favourite tracks of 2015
 summary: From Kendrick Lamar to Joanna Newsom, the year had its fair share of beautiful tracks.
 Here is our pick of the bunch
 author:
-  - fred
+  - frederick-obrien
-  - andrew
+  - andrew-bridge
-  - andre
+  - andre-dack
 blurb: From Kendrick Lamar to Joanna Newsom, 2015 had its fair share of beautiful tracks.
 Here are our picks of the year.

 ---